decentraland/third-party-api-resolver-example/README.md

 ### @GET /registry/:registry-id/address/:address/assets/:id

 This endpoint is responsible of returning a single asset via it's id.
-It must belong to the regsitry and address.
+It must belong to the regsitry and to the address.
 It has a [response format](https://github.com/decentraland/adr/blob/main/docs/ADR-42-third-party-assets-integration.md#get-registryregistry-idaddressaddressassetsid) it has to follow.

 #### Example